 This question has been the subject of some healthy debate around my gym of late, “Can you be fit and healthy and lessen the risk of a heart attack even though you may be overweight”?

-So I thought it was certainly worth researching the “fit fat game” to see what floats to the surface as a lot of people are very interested to see the results.
+So having read all this I thought it was certainly worth researching the “fit fat game” to see what floats to the surface as a lot of people are very interested to see the results of my research.

 A “weight loss” subject like this is fraught with plenty of controversy, but, I’m game to give it a go especially if I am able to help even just a couple of people with my research, so here goes.

 And I would love to hear your comments at the end as well.